April 10, 2026

 4. Consider a private lawsuit A private lawsuit can recover unpaid wages, waiting time penalties, and attorney's fees.
 If the employer has a pattern of violations, a PAGA claim may allow you to recover penalties on behalf of other affected employees as well.

 5. Talk to a California unpaid wages attorney An attorney can assess whether waiting time penalties significantly increase what you are owed and advise on the best route to recover it.
 Many employment attorneys, including Frontier Law Center, handle these cases on contingency.
+Learn more about how we approach these cases on our California final paycheck attorney page.

 Additional Resources on California Wage and Hour Rights